The Ugly Truth About RAWHIDE!

 So, let’s start with what the heck rawhide really is.
 The name ‘rawhide’ is technically incorrect.
 A more accurate name would be ‘processed-hide’, as the hide (skin) isn’t raw at all.

-Rawhide is not dehydrated meat or a by-product of the beef industry.
+Rawhide is not dehydrated-meat or the by-product of the beef industry.
 Rawhide is actually the by-product of the “Leather Industry”, so theoretically it is a leather chew.
 Rawhide chews are made from the leather industry’s leftovers.
 Most hides are taken directly from the kill floors at slaughterhouses and placed into high-salt brines, which helps slow their decay (Insert gag reflex here!).

 “Producing rawhide begins with the splitting of an animal hide, usually from cattle.
 The top layer (grain) is generally tanned and made into leather products, while the inner layer, in its “raw” state, goes to the dogs.”
 (TheBark.com )